ICAZ117/mocside/README.md

 * leaving the profile page opens a broswer alert about unsaved changes instead of a modal
 * update authUser upon joining a course before navigating to courses page...otherwise courses don't display until you refresh
 * Ensure that when a course is deleted the course enroll code is also deleted
-* Students can currently join a course twice disable this
+* Students can currently join a course twice disable this, this adds to both student course list and the courses roster list